nomic-ai/gpt4all/gpt4all-bindings/python/docs/gpt4all_python.md

     from gpt4all import GPT4All
     model = GPT4All("orca-mini-3b.ggmlv3.q4_0.bin")
     tokens = []
-    for token in model.generate("The capital of France is", max_tokens= 20): tokens.append(token)
+    for token in model.generate("The capital of France is", max_tokens=20, streaming=True): tokens.append(token)
     print(tokens)
     ```